 Metoclopramide (brand name: Reglan) has more data behind it, but is statistically more likely to cause side effects such as fatigue, irritability, depression, and even symptoms that may affect motor activity.
 It also has a higher rate of transfer to infants.
 Strangely enough, it was initially marketed as an anti-psychotic drug; doctors picked up on its lactation-boosting effects in 1979 (hence, the “off-label” usage).

-Domperidone would be the “preferred” lactation pharmaceutical; it does not cross the blood-brain barrier, is secreted in smaller amounts in breastmilk, and is much less likely to cause side effects.
+Dommperidone would be the “preferred” lactation pharmaceutical (though there’s less evidence behind it); it does not cross the blood-brain barrier, is secreted in smaller amounts in breastmilk, and is much less likely to cause side effects.
 Bad news: it’s technically only available outside of the U.S. (Australia and Canada, for example).

 There is also some research regarding the use of traditional antipsychotics as galactagogues, but these aren’t used much at all anymore because they can have some really nasty effects.